Moscow South West

 Student / teacher ratio

-English National Curriculum and IGSCE qualifications
+English National Curriculum, IGCSE and A-level qualifications

 Welcome from the Head of School

-Robin Bruce, Head of School
+Mel Hitchcocks, Head of School

-English International School, Moscow South-West has a very friendly setting and, within our well organised and wonderfully inviting classrooms, we enjoy:
+English International School, Moscow South-West has a very friendly setting and, within our well-organised and wonderfully inviting classrooms, we enjoy:

-- ICT system, including laptops and iPads, where technology based activities are integrated within the curriculum.
+- ICT system, including laptops and iPads, where technology-based activities are integrated within the curriculum.

-- Interactive whiteboards, enriching teaching and learning
+- Interactive whiteboards, enriching teaching and learning.

-- Structured reading materials, which have been refined to ensure each child’s success in the British education system
+- Structured reading materials, which have been refined to ensure each child’s success in the British education system.

 We also have:

-- A library that helps cultivate the love of reading and research
+- A library that helps cultivate the love of reading and research.

 Year 3 Teacher